 The quality of the water in the Madriu-Perafita-Claror Valley means that there is a great variety of animals that populate the water environments and that are threatened by the fragility of their habitat, therefore the species that are mentioned below, with the exception of the fish, are all included in Appendix II of the Berne Convention on the Conservation of European Wildlife and Natural Habitats, which means they are species that are strictly protected along with their habitat, forbidding the deterioration or the deliberate destruction of breeding or resting sites.

 In the montane zone, apart from the brown trout (Salmo trutta fario), autòctona i present en la majoria dels rius i estanys, trobem la truita irisada (Onchorhynchus mykiss) introduced into the River Gran Valira and into l’Estany d’Engolasters at the end of the last century and the brook trout (Salvelinus fontinalis) introduced into some high mountain rivers and ponds.
 In the clear water of the wetlands, rivers and streams, you can find the Pyrenean brook salamander (Calotriton asper) endemic to the Pyrenees and under threat in our country due to the loss of its habitat.
-In these damp environments, you will also find amphibians such as the common salamander (Salamandra salamandra) , the common toad (Bufo spinosus), the common frog (Rana temporaria) and the common midwife toad (Alytes obstetricans).
+In these damp environments, you will also find amphibians such as the common salamander (Salamandra salamandra) and the common frog (Rana temporaria).

 Among the animals in danger of extinction that are found in Andorra, and that are characteristic of the alpine zone, the bearded vulture (Gypaetus barbatus) and the golden eagle (Aquila chrysaetos) have been identified.